peterddrummond/xspde_matlab/doc/source/xsim.rst

 #. z index :math:`j_4` ..

+#. ensemble or error-checking index :math:`e` or :math:`c`

 The number of space dimensions is arbitrary.
 To conserve storage, one time - the current one - is stored for propagating fields.
 The ensemble index can be adjusted to increase or decrease local memory usage.
 If needed, all data generated can be saved in ``rawdata`` arrays.

 The fields ``a`` are complex arrays stored discretely on space or momentum grids.
 Internally, the fields are matrices stored on the flattened xSPDE internal lattice, with just two indices only.
 Transformations to Fourier space are used both for interaction picture propagation [Caradoc-Davies2000]_ and for averages over Fourier space.

 Two different types of Fourier representations are used.
 In xsim, Fourier transformations are for propagation, which requires the fastest possible methods, and uses :math:`k=0` as the first or lowest index.
 In xgraph, Fourier transformations are for graphical representations.
 Hence, the  indices are re-ordered to a conventional index ordering, with negative momentum values in the first index position.

 The :ref:`parameters <sec-parameters>` are stored in a structure called, simply, ``r``.
 It is available to all user-definable routines.
-The label ``r`` is chosen because the parameters include the grid coordinates in space and time.
-These structures reside in a static internal cell array that combines both input and lattice parameters, including the interaction picture transformations, called :data:`latt`.
-The data in :data:`latt` is different for each simulation in a sequence.
+The label ``r`` is chosen here for no special reason, and can be changed by the user.
+These structures reside in a static internal cell array that combines both input and lattice parameters, including the interaction picture transformations.
+The data is generally different for each simulation in a sequence.

 Averaged results are called observables in xSPDE.
 For each sequence, these are stored in either space or Fourier domains, in the array ``data``, as determined by the :attr:`transforms` vector for each observable.
 This is a vector of switches for each of the space-time coordinates.
 The ``data`` arrays obtained in the program as calculations progress are stored in cell arrays, ``cdata``, indexed by a sequence index.

 If required, ``rawdata`` ensemble data consisting of all the trajectories ``a`` developing in time can be stored and output.
 This is memory intensive, and is only done if the :attr:`raw` option is set to ``1``.

 All calculated data, including fields, observables and graphics results, is stored in arrays of implicit or explicit rank (2+d), where d is the space-time dimension given in the input.
-The first index is a field index :math:`(i)`, the second a statistics/errors index :math:`(e)`, while the remaining indices :math:`j\equiv j_{1},\ldots j_{d}\equiv j_{1},\mathbf{j}` are for time and space.
+The first index is a field index :math:`(i)`,  while the next indices :math:`j\equiv j_{1},\ldots j_{d}\equiv \mathbf{j}` are for time and space, and the last is a statistics/errors index :math:`(e)`.
 The space-time dimension d is unlimited.

 xSPDE flattened arrays
 ----------------------

 When the fields, noises or coordinates are integrated by the xSPDE integration functions, they are flattened to a matrix.
 The first index is the field index, and the combined second index covers all the rest.
 It is more convenient when calculating derivatives and observables in xSIM, to use these flattened arrays or matrices.
-They are obtained by combining indices :math:`(e,j)` into a flattened second index :math:`J`.
+They are obtained by combining indices :math:`(\mathbf{j},e)` into a flattened second index :math:`J`.
 This is faster and more compact notationally.
 Hence, when used in xSPDE functions, the fields are indexed as :math:`a(i,J)`.

 xSPDE array types
 -----------------

 There are several different types of arrays used.
-These are as follows:
+Note that for the field, noise and coordinate arrays, only one time index is stored, so :math:`j_1=1`.
+The stored ensemble index is for the lowest level statistical ensemble, :math:`e_1`.
+These arrays are as follows:

-• Field arrays,   :math:`a(i,e_1,1,\mathbf{j})` - these have an ensemble index of up to :math:`e_1=ensembles(1)`, but just a single point in time for efficiency.
+• Field arrays,   :math:`a(i,\mathbf{j},e_1)` - these have an ensemble index of up to :math:`e_1=ensembles(1)`, but just a single point in time for efficiency.
 The fields are flattened to give :math:`a(i,J)`.

-• Random and noise arrays,  :math:`w(n,e_1,1,\mathbf{j})` - these are like field arrays, except that they contain random numbers for the stochastic equations.
+• Random and noise arrays,  :math:`w(n,\mathbf{j},e_1)` - these are like field arrays, except that they contain random numbers for the stochastic equations.
 Random and noise fields are flattened to give :math:`w(n,J)`, where `n` ranges over the available number of noise variables.

-• Coordinate arrays :math:`r.x\{l\}(1,e_1,1,\mathbf{j})` - these store the values of coordinates at grid-points, depending on the axis :math:`l=2,\ldots d` , and are part of the main internal data structure, `r`.
+• Coordinate arrays :math:`r.x\{l\}(1,\mathbf{j},e_1)` - these store the values of coordinates at grid-points, depending on the axis :math:`l=2,\ldots d` , and are part of the main internal data structure, `r`.
 These only have a single first index.
 Coordinates are flattened to give :math:`r.x\{l\}(1,J)`.
 For less than four total dimensions, this notation is replaced by :math:`r.t`,:math:`r.x(1,J)`,:math:`r.y(1,J)`,:math:`r.z(1,J)`.
 There is a similar array in momentum space, :math:`k\{l\}(1,J)`.

-• Raw arrays,  :math:`r\{s,c,e_2\}(i,e_1,j)` - like fields, but with all points stored.
+• Raw arrays,  :math:`r\{s,c,e_2\}(i,\mathbf{j},e_1)` - like fields, but with all points stored.
 Use with care, as they take up large amounts of memory!
-Here, we use the notation that :math:`j=j_1,j_2,\ldots j_d` for :math:`d` space-time dimensions.
-Note that when output or saved, these have additional cell indices: :math:`s=1,\ldots S` is the sequence number, :math:`c=1,2` for the error-checking of the time-step :math:`e_2=1,2` for the combined serial and parallel ensemble index.
-To keep track of all the data, an error-check and two ensemble indices are needed here.
+Here, we use the notation that :math:`\mathbf{j} = j_1,j_2,\ldots j_d` for :math:`d` space-time dimensions.
+Note that when output or saved, these have additional cell indices: :math:`s=1,\ldots S` is the sequence number, :math:`c=1,2` for  error-checking the time-step, and  :math:`h=1,\ldots e_2*e_3` for the combined serial and parallel ensemble index.
+To keep track of all data, an error-check and  ensemble index are needed here.

-• Data arrays,  :math:`d\{n\}(i,c,j)` - these store the averages, or arbitrary functions of them, with an error-checking index :math:`c=1,2,3`, to store checking data at all time points.
-No ensemble index is needed, as these are ensemble averages, so the second index is used to store the checking data at this stage in the code.
-Here :math:`j=j_1,j_2,\ldots j_d` space-time points.
-Next, if the data is transformed, the :math:`j` index gives the index in Fourier space-time, as indicated by the :attr:`transforms` flag.
+• Data arrays,  :math:`d\{g\}(\ell,\mathbf{j},c)` - these store the averages, or arbitrary functions of them, with an error-checking index :math:`c=1,2,3`, to store checking data at all time points.
+Here :math:`g` is the graph index, :math:`\ell' is the line  index.
+No ensemble index is needed, as these are already ensemble averaged at the first level, so the last index is used to store the checking data at this stage in the code.
+Here :math:`\mathbf{j} = j_1,j_2,\ldots j_d` space-time points.
+If the field is transformed, the :math:`\mathbf{j} ` index gives the index in either normal or Fourier space-time, as indicated by the :attr:`transforms` flag.

-• Graphics arrays,  :math:`g\{n\}(i,c,j)`  - these store the data that is actually plotted, and can include further functional transformations if required.
+• Graphics data arrays,  :math:`gd\{s\}\{g\}(\ell,\mathbf{j},c)`  - these store the data that is actually plotted, and can include further functional transformations if required.

-The first or field index :math:`i` in a graphics or data array describes different lines on a graph.
+The first index :math:`\ell` in a graphics or data array describes different lines on a graph.
 There can be different first dimensions between fields, noises and output data, as they are specified using different parameters.
 For only a single output graph, the cell index is not needed.

-All outputs have an extra high-level cell index :math:`\{n\}` called the graph or function index.
-This corresponds to the index :math:`\{n\}` of the observe function used to generate averages.
-One can have several data arrays in a larger cell arrays to make a number of distinct output graphs labelled :math:`n`, each with multiple averages.
-Sequences generate separate graphics arrays in sequence.
+All outputs have an extra high-level cell index :math:`\{g\}` called the graph or function index.
+This corresponds to the index :math:`\{g\}` of the observe function used to generate averages.
+One can have several data arrays in a larger cell arrays to make a number of distinct output graphs labelled :math:`g`, each with multiple averages.
+Sequences generate separate graphics arrays in sequence, labelled by the first graphics cell index.

 More details of ensembles, grids and the internal lattice are given below.
 Note that the term ``lattice`` is used to refer to the total internal field storage.
 This combines the local ensemble and the spatial grid together.